Homepage

 Inside St. Andrew church in Holt

 A little way out of the centre of Holt is the North Norfolk Railway station.
 This is the "poppy line" which runs steam and diesel train services to Weybourne and Sheringham.
-See the NNR website for more details.
 A bus runs visitors from the station to Holt market place.

 Holt Station